SciresM/PSSE/README.md

   * Right-click *Stages icons* to switch between : Completed or Uncompleted stage.
   * Click *"Checked" sprite* to switch between : Safe or Unsafe mode.
   * In safe mode :
-    * stages icons are blacked out for stages you didn't complete (for Main stages only),
     * uncompleting a stage auto-uncompletes every stage that's after it (resets highscores & ranks),
     * completing a stage auto-completes every stage that's before it.
   * In unsafe mode, all of these are disabled.